yogeshselvarajan/Computational-Intelligence-Lab/Additional Excercises/README.md

 ## Credits

-The Maze Solver and Network Routing exercises were implemented by [Your Name].
+These excercises were developed by [Yogesh S](https://github.com/yogeshselvarajan).
 Feel free to contribute and improve the code.